X Close

 The majority of electret mics are omni-directional.
 Cardioid inserts are available as well as multiple inserts to create different patterns.

 Electret mic capsules only cost a few cents to make.
-Made in the countless millions they are the most common unseen microphone used in the world, mobile phones, telephones, answering machines, computer headsets, domestic stereos, walkmans, the list is endless.
+Made in the countless millions they are the most common unseen microphone used in the world, mobile phones, computers the list is endless.

 PZM (also known as a boundary mic) is a special application of the electret mic.
 A miniature electret sensor is mounted a small distance (less than 1mm) facing towards a flat plate.
 They are often used on floors, walls, tables for conferencing, and can be attached to any large flat surface.

 There are many variations on the basic design, that allow for a single stereo mic unit.
-A cheap version supplied by Radio Shack (Tandy in Australia) called a boundary mic, but lacking the true characteristics of the original PZM.
+A cheap version was supplied by Radio Shack, but lacked the true characteristics of the original PZM.

 PZM Microphone